Two versions of a BRINTON

 case is very similar to the one above

 with the eagle on top (see closing tabs)

-Pictures courtesy Nick Tsagarakis
+Pictures by courtesy of Nick Tsagarakis

 Picture courtesy Jaypee

-(Click on images for enlarged views)
+(Click on the images for enlarged views)

 (Pictures courtesy I. Kasse)